 Rosehip oil is arguably the most versatile product on the market today.
+It is used in most Essential oils for sleep.
 Although oil has been given a bad name over the years, particularly in regards to acne prone skin, it is vital to replenish oils that have been stripped from the skin in order to avoid excess production of oil (an acne catalyst).

 Rosehip provides a host of solutions to various skin problems.
 Rosehip oil will aid in reduction of scarring, improving skin tone, fading pigmentation and improving elasticity and skin tone.
 It is extremely hydrating and nourishing for the skin.
 Founder of Kosmea Skincare, Marie Jenkins, says that the high Vitamin A content of rosehip oil is what makes it so advantageous.